swisspost/vertx-redisques/README.md

 RedisQues provides a HTTP API to modify queues, queue items and get information about queue counts and queue item counts.

 ### Configuration
 To enable the HTTP API, the _httpRequestHandlerEnabled_ configuration property has to be set to _TRUE_.
+When authentication for the HTTP API is enabled, an _Authorization_ request header (basic auth) has to be provided.

 For additional configuration options relating the HTTP API, see the [Configuration](#configuration) section.